Do you want to get to know your ideal clients better? Are you struggling to identify who your dream clients are and how to approach them?

 Identify at least 10 specific magazines or blogs that your ideal clients like to read.
 And yes, use images of those magazines to create your ideal client collages!

-This is also a a great starting point for when you want more press for your creative business and contact specific magazines.
+This is also a great starting point for when you want more press for your creative business.
 Follow journalists on social media too, as this is a more effective way to start networking with them than relying on press releases.
 Want to get more press for your creative business, then read this article.

 Q10: What questions have your ideal clients got?
 What are their worries and objections?

-If you have answered all these questions so far then you have got a pretty good idea who your clients are already and what they want.
+If you have answered all these questions, then you have got a pretty good idea who your clients are already and what they want.

 But do you know what is stopping your ideal clients from buying from you?